Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

       No
     ```

-4. Select the Traceability agent protocol.
+4. Select the Traceability Agent protocol.

     ```bash
     ?
 Select Traceability protocol:  (Use arrow keys)